smartdevicelink/sdl_requirements/detailed_docs/vehicle_info/Unsubscribe_from_VehicleData.md

-## Use Case 1: Unsubscribe from Vehicle Data
+## Use Case 1: Unsubscribe from VehicleData

 **Main Flow:**